Comparison

 | Integrated with errors + analytics + deploys | No — flags only | Yes — one query plane |

-| Pricing model | Per-MAU enterprise tiers | Free during beta, usage-based later |
+| Pricing model | Per-MAU enterprise tiers | All features on every plan; priced by events + retention |

 When LaunchDarkly is the right call